The Curious Case of the Bloated Local System (not Default) Profile – Hotfixed?

 – When the driver is reinstalled it creates an additional instance of an existing registry key instead of just re-using it.
 Each time the driver is re-installed a new key is added to the registry.

 We do still have 3 printers that use a driver that’s updating the default profile for some reason.
 There is no driver update available and I stay clear of so-called universal drivers.
-But they are on their way out anyway in a few weeks or months time, so at this point, the environment is stable, file size doesn’t grow dramatically anymore and we just keep monitoring the file size and restore a clean version when it might become necessary.
+But they are on their way out anyway in a few weeks or months time, so at this point, the environment is stable, the file size doesn’t grow dramatically anymore and we just keep monitoring the file size and restore a clean version when it might become necessary.

 Update: Hotfix available